rchikhi/2025-logan-practical/PartB.md

 4. *(Optional)* adjust the sidebar settings (see table below).
 5. Hit **Submit**.
 Wait about 5 minutes.

+Pro tip: search `All no viral` instead of `all` groups for faster search.
+(Because search scales with number of SRA runs, and there are a lot of Covid19 runs.)

 ### Sidebar settings

 | Setting | What it does |